 Meet the Trustees

-Kathy is the Chair of the Trust and was one of the founding members, invited to join for her experience as chair of the Arts Festival and her passion for the arts.
+Kathy was one of the founding members of The Trust and has very recently stepped down from Chair.
 Kathy owns Replete Café & Store, which she established with her husband 25 years ago.
 Her philosophy is to give as much of herself as possible and this is shown through her strength in networking and relationships with the community, understanding of processes and meticulous attention to detail.
 Kathy is now Patron of the Trust.

-Kim moved to Taupo 12 years ago from her hometown of Wellington, where she had gained her Bachelor of Design and worked as a creative copywriter for advertising agency Clemenger BBDO.
+Kim, our Secretary and Treasurer, moved to Taupo 14 years ago from her hometown of Wellington, where she had gained her Bachelor of Design and worked as a creative copywriter for advertising agency Clemenger BBDO.
 Kim now owns and runs two busy shops in Taupo with her husband, as well as chasing their two young children.
 Kim has an interest in art and photography, a passion for creative problem solving and a can-do attitude that benefit the trust a number of ways.

 With a Bachelor of Applied Arts degree and her deep involvement in the Taupo art community, it is clear that Christine has always been passionate about the arts.
 She and her husband Lynden have been owners of Lava Glass — the vibrant café, gallery, and glass-blowing studio — since 2002, later adding a glass sculpture garden.
 Christine’s knowledge and patience in dealing with funding and grants applications as well as her hands on approach is invaluable to the Trust.